 Initial release date: June 15, 2021

 Expiration date: June 15, 2022 - No credit can be earned after this date

 Development and Support

-Optimizing CGM and Clinical Outcomes: The Role of the Pharmacist is a live continuing education activity for pharmacists developed by the American Pharmacists Association, Association of Diabetes Care & Education Specialists, JDRF, and Med-IQ. © 2021 American Pharmacists Association
+Optimizing CGM and Clinical Outcomes: The Role of the Pharmacist is an online learning activity for pharmacists developed by the American Pharmacists Association, Association of Diabetes Care & Education Specialists, JDRF, and Med-IQ. © 2021 American Pharmacists Association

 This activity is supported by an educational grant from Abbott Diabetes Care.